tukasa0001/TownOfHost/README-EN.md

 #### Client Settings

-## HideCodes
+## Hide Codes

 By activating, you can hide the lobby code.

 You can rewrite the`Hide Game Code Name`in the config file (BepInEx\config\com.emptybottle.townofhost.cfg) to display any character you like when HideCodes are enabled.
 You can also change the text color as you like by rewriting`Hide Game Code Color`.

-## JapaneseRoleName
+## Japanese Role Name

 By activating, the job title can be displayed in Japanese.
-If the client language is English, this setting is meaningless unless `ForceJapanese` is enabled.
+If the client language is English, this setting is meaningless unless `Force Japanese` is enabled.

 ## Credits